flutter/website/src/development/ui/advanced/typography.md

 Google Fonts also contains static fonts.
 As with variable fonts, you need to know how the font is designed to know what options are available to you.
-Once again, the Google Fonts type tester can help.
+Once again, the Google Fonts site can help.

-### Using the Google Fonts type tester
+### Using the Google Fonts site

-Use the type tester to learn more about its static fonts.
+Use the Font details page to learn more about its static fonts.

 1. To investigate a variable Google font, go to the [Google Fonts][] website.
 Note that in the upper right corner of each font card,